 Several years ago when asked about why the city didn’t actually engage in pro-active enforcement, the Bulletin was given a glib answer by a municipal employee involved in the code enforcement process.
 That answer was “people get the neighborhood they are willing to tolerate.”

 In other words the city puts the blame for trashy property squarely on the shoulders of neighbors that don’t communicate their dissatisfaction with neighbors or who fail to use the city’s rat fink app.
 City employees in position of authority must be fortunate to be able to afford to reside in neighborhoods where there are no renters from hell who are vindictive living in houses owned by landlords who care less what is done on their property as long as the rent checks keep rolling in.

-Imagine how things would work if we approached enforcement of laws such as those against drug use, speeding, and running red lights, the same way by prohibiting enforcement by those hired by the city to serve and protect that see such infractions to ignore them unless someone complains.
+Imagine how things would work if we approached enforcement of laws on such as those against drug use, speeding, running red lights, and such the same way prohibiting enforced by those hired by the city to serve and protect that see such infractions unless someone complains.

 Say what you want about Mayor Ben Cantu but he clearly gets it and isn’t afraid to keep pointing out that code enforcement in Manteca is about as close as you can come to being a complete failure.

 The see no evil approach unless someone points out the fact people are making a mockery out of city rules vetted at public meetings and adopted by elected officials is wearing thin.